rustytanton-zz/wordpress-vagrant-skeleton/README.md

 4. Run the `ifconfig` command to find the VM's IP address
 5. Enter the IP address in a browser and you should see the WordPress install page.

-The "src" directory in the repo is symbolicall linked to the wp-content folder in the WordPress install in the VM.
+The "src" directory in the repo is symbolically linked to the wp-content folder in the WordPress install in the VM.

 You'll probably want to [edit your host file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) to have the VM mock a domain.